resource11/resource11/README.md

 Hello!
 I'm Kathleen and I'm a full stack engineer with a design background.
 In other words, I really enjoy the front of the frontend, digging into new technologies, and [talking about accessibility](https://noti.st/resource11), React component libraries, design systems, and inclusive documentation.

-When I’m not coding, designing, or speaking about things, I’m the best Lanterne Rouge cyclocrosser you’ll ever meet.
-I'm also [currently available for work](https://kathleenmcmahon.dev).
+When I’m not [coding, designing, or speaking about things](https://kathleenmcmahon.dev), I’m the best Lanterne Rouge cyclocrosser you’ll ever meet.